Diriliş: Ertuğrul: Reception

 The pilot episode was the most watched Turkish television episode on the day of its release.
 Recep Tayyip Erdoğan, president of Turkey, visited the set with his family more than once.
 The series has been called a Turkish Game of Thrones, and fans include Venezuela's president Nicolás Maduro and the queen of Malaysia Tunku Azizah Aminah Maimunah Iskandariah.

 The series is one of Turkey's most successful television exports, and echoes with the message of Erdoğan and his party.
-According to professor Burak Ozcetin, "They are, in a way, rewriting the Ottoman history for the current Turkish public."
+According to professor Burak Özçetin, "They are, in a way, rewriting the Ottoman history for the current Turkish public."

 Along with Turkey, the series is popular in Azerbaijan, due to a perceived common heritage.
 The series has attracted audience from several other countries, especially those with large Turkish or Muslim populations.

 Pakistan

 The Prime Minister of Pakistan, Imran Khan, praised the show publicly and recommended people in Pakistan to watch it.
 He requested the state-owned Pakistan Television Corporation (PTV) to dub the Turkish series into Urdu and broadcast it on TV.
 PTV secured television rights for the series from TRT, and the first episode was eventually aired in Pakistan on the first day of Ramadan (24 April) on PTV Home in 2020.

 The show is called Ertugrul Ghazi in Pakistan, and was noted to be a major success there particularly due to Khan's recommendation, and also partly due to the COVID-19 pandemic quarantine.
 PTV's YouTube channel for the series had gained over 5 million subscribers as of June 2020.
 According to PTV, the series in Urdu had acquired a viewership of over 130 million people as of mid-May, and as of September, its subscribers crossed 10 million.
 25 per cent of the series YouTube audience overall in the world is from Pakistan.
 It has been very successful in Pakistan (ratings were even better than in Turkey).

 Several of the actors expressed gratitude for the attention from Pakistani fans, Engin Altan Düzyatan and Esra Bilgiç adding that they would like to visit the country.
 In December 2020, the Turkish embassy in Pakistan announced that Düzyatan will be visiting Pakistan.
 He arrived in Lahore and visited historical Lahori sites including Badshahi Mosque on his short trip.